Polygraphs of finite derivation type: A homological finiteness condition

 \subsubsection{Other homological finiteness conditions}

-In the definition \ref{Definition:LeftFPn} of homological type left-$\FP_n$ for a monoid~$\M$, the replacement of left-modules by right-modules, bimodules or natural systems gives the definitions of the homological types right-$\FP_n$, bi-$\FP_n$ and $\FP_n$, for every~$0\leq n\leq\infty$.
+In the definition \ref{Definition:LeftFPn} of homological type left-$\FP_n$ for a monoid~$\M$, the replacement of left modules by right modules, bimodules or natural systems gives the definitions of the homological types right-$\FP_n$, bi-$\FP_n$ and~$\FP_n$, for every~$0\leq n\leq\infty$.
 We refer the reader to~\cite[Section 5.2]{GuiraudMalbos12advances} for the relations between these different finiteness conditions.
-In particular, for $n=3$, all of these homotopical conditions are consequences of the finite derivation type property.
-The proof is similar to the one for left-$\FP_3$ in Section~\ref{SquierHomologicalTheorem}.
-For example, in the case of right-$\FP_3$, we consider right-modules and, to get the contracting homotopy, we construct a left normalisation strategy $\sigma$ by defining a $3$-cell $\sigma(\alpha\rep{u})$ with shape
+In particular, for~$n=3$, all of these homotopical conditions are consequences of the finite derivation type property.
+The proof is similar to the one for the left-$\FP_3$ property in Section~\ref{SquierHomologicalTheorem}: for example, in the case of the right-$\FP_3$ property, we consider right modules and, to get the contracting homotopy, we construct a right normalisation strategy~$\sigma$ by defining a $3$-cell $\sigma(\alpha\rep{u})$ with shape

-for any generating $2$-cell $\alpha:v\dfl w$ and $u$ in the monoid.
+for any generating $2$-cell $\alpha:v\dfl w$ and~$u$ in the monoid.